pnp/pnpjs/docs/sp/files.md

 _Added in 2.0.4_

-This method supports opening files form sharing links or absolute urls.
-The file must reside in the through which you are trying to open the file.
+This method supports opening files from sharing links or absolute urls.
+The file must reside in the site from which you are trying to open the file.

 ```TypeScript
 import { sp } from "@pnp/sp";